mylonics/zephyr-ide/README.md

 * macOS compatibility is untested.
 Please make an issue on our gihub page with any incompatibilities found.

 ## Release Notes
+### 1.0.7

+Fixed not able to remove projects or build.

 ### 1.0.0